 High interest on bonds, treasury bills, and other zero-risk instruments encourage individuals to undertake investments in these tools, thereby reducing the total speculative demand for stock market instruments generating a bearish stance in the stock market.

-A secular market trend was observed from 1983 to 2002 when the United States of America witnessed the do com bubble.
+A secular market trend was observed from 1983 to 2002 when the United States of America witnessed the dot com bubble.

 A cyclical downtrend in stock prices is a common occurrence in a country wherein falling stock prices adjust automatically in a couple of months to regain a positive outlook regarding investments in the stock market.

 An example of a bearish market trend was the global economic slowdown of 2008-09, triggered by the subprime mortgage crisis caused due to the overinflated housing asset bubble in America.

 Whilst the best market represents a prevailing fall in stock prices by more than 20% for already two months, a market correction is an automated adjustment of the prevailing stock prices followed by a bull market.

 The occurrence of market corrections followed by a trend of rising stock prices (bull market) makes way for the prices to soar even further, encouraging vigorous investment patterns.
 This is a classic indicator of a developing economy, wherein a well-performing stock market generated a positive impact on the GDP of the country as well.

-Bear share markets have an opposite impact on an economy, as investors withhold any new stock market deposits in fear of incurring losses.
+Bear share markets have the opposite impact on an economy, as investors withhold any new stock market deposits in fear of incurring losses.
 This pessimistic approach reduces the cash flow of the capital market, which, in turn, lowers the total output generated in the respective financial year (GDP).

 Cyclical movements in the business cycle are known to cause a recession in an economy, characterised by a downtrend in the overall price level.
 This includes a fall in the average stock prices resulting from reduced demand, which, in turn, lowers the value of benchmark indices in a country.

 Looking back at the event causing a recession in India and its corresponding impact on the stock market of India, major bearish markets should be taken into account to develop a clear understanding –